-It was finally settled that Emma would make a ninety-day tour beginning on February 1, 1934.
+It was finally settled that Goldman would make a ninety-day tour beginning on February 1, 1934.
 She was forbidden to make remarks of a political nature, though the detailed directives the Roosevelt Administration provided on this subject were vague.

-The tour was not financially successful, but Emma was greatly heartened that she had been taken seriously by so many journalists and opinion-makers who had reviled her earlier in the century.
+The tour was not financially successful, but Goldman was greatly heartened that she had been taken seriously by so many journalists and opinion-makers who had reviled her earlier in the century.
 "The trip to the United States has revived my spirit," she wrote to a friend before leaving the country.